Last Fall, I had the pleasure of photographing the Bozeman Family Portrait photography experience of Jenny and Ethan.

 As a Search Engine Optimization analyst, she strives to empower her non-for-profit clients through finding their intentions and guiding them to form action plans for success.

-She wanted business portraits that would convey more of her personality, values, professionalism and add a friendly face to her online presence for her clients.
+She wanted her Hood River Oregon business portraits to convey more of her personality, values, and professionalism.
+Ultimately, she wanted to add her friendly face to her online presence for her clients.
+We explored her home and made fun portraits of her indoors and outside in the lush green landscaping around her yard.

-I photographed the family portrait photography experience of Sara & Jason during my Northern California trip this past Fall.
+I photographed the Destination Family Portrait Photography of Sara & Jason during my Northern California trip this past Fall.

 I was fortunate to meet these two years ago when they hired me to photograph their wedding celebration in Chico, California.
 As the years have gone by, we’ve become friends.